RaySinlao/RaySinlao.github.io/_posts/2015-11-23-es6-arrow-functions.md

 >Lexical scoping (sometimes known as static scoping ) is a convention used with many programming languages that sets the scope (range of functionality) of a variable so that it may only be called (referenced) from within the block of code in which it is defined.

-The arrow function creates a lexical this where this will always refer to the origin function.
-In this example the Person is aging in increments of 1, every second.
-If you create a new instance of person and console.log 'p.age' it will return the value of the age depending on how many seconds passed.
+The arrow function creates a `lexical this` where `this` will always refer to the original function.
+In this example `Person` is aging in increments of `1`, every second.
+If you create a new instance of Person and console.log `p.age` it will return the value of the age depending on how many seconds passed.

 {% highlight javascript %}